att-comdev/valet/README.rst

   production: (VENV) $ pip install $ALLEGRO_PATH/allegro
   developer:  (VENV) $ pip install --editable $ALLEGRO_PATH/allegro

-It is very strongly recommended to create a python `virtual environment`_ (venv) for allegro-api.

-For instance, Ubuntu 14.04 uses pecan 0.3.0, which is out of date.
-Updating an Ubuntu package via pip can lead to instabilities.
-Uninstalling an Ubuntu package can lead to instabilities in other packages that expect it.
-Using a venv avoids such conflicts.

-(Note: By way of contrast, allegro-openstack works in concert with OpenStack services, and OpenStack is not usually installed using a venv.)

-The following error might appear when installing allegro-api under python 2.7.6, however SSL is not currently used by allegro-api.
+While the following error might appear when installing allegro-api under python 2.7.6, note that SSL is not currently used by allegro-api.

 `InsecurePlatformWarning`_ : A true SSLContext object is not available.
 This prevents urllib3 from configuring SSL appropriately and may cause certain SSL connections to fail.

 allegro-api SQLAlchemy Setup
 ----------------------------

+**IMPORTANT**: SQLAlchemy can't be used as an ORM engine at this time.
+This will be re-enabled in the future.
+It is ok to skip this section.

 Create an empty ``allegro`` database (e.g., in mysql) using a suitable password: